Title: The Count's Masquerade

 Count Donghae admitted the boy was cute and not to mention very stiff in his hold.
 Was there a way for him to relax his body and make this dance much easier?

-His brushed his thumb once, over the boy’s thick pink lips.
+He brushed his thumb once over the boy’s thick pink lips.
 Hyukjae’s eyes widened in surprise.
 His ears suddenly went deaf, as the music and whispered around him disappeared and the only thing he could hear was the racing beat of his heart.
 The Count moved closer; bring himself into Hyukjae’s personal space and leaving inch worth of space between their faces.

 “So beautiful,” Hyukjae blinked in surprise when he heard the Count’s voice.